 Yes, the Library will stay open during the entire renovation period.
 However, some facilities and services may be affected during the period.
 Library Entrance/Exit will be moved to the Multimedia and Language Learning Centre (MLLC) at 2/F. Some collections in the Library will be relocated to different floors and some of them may be packed in remote storage.
 If users need to access these materials, they can make a request via 1-Search or HKALL.
-For details of the affected services during the renovation period, please visit the “Services Affected and Measures to Mitigate Impact” for more information.
 If there is any further suspension of facilities/services during the renovation period, we will inform the users by posting notices on our website.

 Will it be noisy and dusty during the construction period?